tordj/WonderGUI/doc/guide/content/docs/widgets/widget_gallery.md

 ### PackPanel

-Children are lined up horizontally or vertically, depending of the setting of the Panel.
+Children are lined up horizontally or vertically, depending on the setting of the Panel.
 The size of each child is determined by some simple rules provided by a PackLayout-object.
 Most complex layouts can easily be achieved by simply putting PackPanels inside PackPanels and carefully selecting the rules.

 ### FlexPanel

-Children can be either have their corners pinned to locations of the panel (such as topleft corner or bottom center) and stretch with the panel, or be placed and moved freely.
+Children can either have their corners pinned to locations of the panel (such as topleft corner or bottom center) and stretch with the panel, or be placed and moved freely.
 Children can overlap and their overlap-order can be changed.
 FlexPanel's are very flexible in the layout of their children but should mainly be used at the very top of a hierarchy since they don't propagate the need to resize from their children to their parent.

 ### LambaPanel

-The geometry of each child is decided through a callback that is called whenever the parent is resized or the requests a resize.
+The geometry of each child is decided through a callback that is called whenever the parent is resized or requests a resize.
 This allows for very flexible rule-based layouts.
-Has the same downside as FlexPanel in that childrens need to resize isn't propagated to parents.
+It has the same downside as FlexPanel in that childrens need to resize isn't propagated to parents.

 ### StackPanel